isomerpages/enterprisesg-seeds/_for-tech-startups/Work with us.md

 permalink: /for-startups/how-to-work-with-us/
 description: ""
 ---
 SEEDS Capital supports founders who are pushing the boundaries of scientific innovation and solving global challenges.
-Learn about our [co-investment model](/about-us/our-co-investment-model/) and our [our investees](/portfolio-companies/all-companies/).
+Learn about our [co-investment model](/about-us/our-co-investment-model/) and [our investees](/portfolio-companies/all-companies/).

 If your startup is ready to fundraise from us and our co-investment partners, here are two steps: